dariocaricchio/hugo-portfolio/exampleSite/content/english/about.md

 custom_css: ""
 ---

 It's Dario, a Software Engineer.
 I love to solve problems with coding, it's my passion.
 I am here to help you to design and develop software solutions.
 I can also help you to describe yourself in the best way with a web site.<br>No matter how difficult your problem is, I will do whatever I can to find a way and complete your work anyway.
-Stay connect with me! 😊
+Stay connected with me! 😊